Shooter kills 2, wounds 2 near Penn State before tuning gun on himself

 A motive for the shootings has not been determined.
 State College Police Chief John Gardner called the violence "shocking" and "disturbing."

-P.J.
-Harrigan's is less than two miles away from Penn State University.
+A sign on P.J.
+Harrigan's said the bar would be closed until Monday "out of respect to those affected by the recent tragedy."
+The bar is less than two miles away from Penn State University.

 Penn State said in a statement that "our thoughts are with those in the State College community impacted by this tragedy."